yinheli/TDengine/docs/en/14-reference/12-config/index.md

 | Default Value | Locale configured in host |

 :::info
 A specific type "nchar" is provided in TDengine to store non-ASCII characters such as Chinese, Japanese, and Korean.
 The characters to be stored in nchar type are firstly encoded in UCS4-LE before sending to server side.
-Note that the correct encoding is determined by the user.
 To store non-ASCII characters correctly, the encoding format of the client side needs to be set properly.

-The characters input on the client side are encoded using the default system encoding, which is UTF-8 on Linux/macOS, or GB18030 or GBK on some systems in Chinese, POSIX in docker, CP936 on Windows in Chinese.
+The characters input on the client side are encoded using the default system encoding, which is UTF-8 on Linux, or GB18030 or GBK on some systems in Chinese, POSIX in docker, CP936 on Windows in Chinese.
 The encoding of the operating system in use must be set correctly so that the characters in nchar type can be converted to UCS4-LE.

-The locale definition standard on Linux/macOS is: &lt;Language&gt;\_&lt;Region&gt;.&lt;charset&gt;, for example, in "zh_CN.UTF-8", "zh" means Chinese, "CN" means China mainland, "UTF-8" means charset.
-The charset indicates how to display the characters.
-On Linux/macOS, the charset can be set by locale in the system.
+The locale definition standard on Linux is: &lt;Language&gt;\_&lt;Region&gt;.&lt;charset&gt;, for example, in "zh_CN.UTF-8", "zh" means Chinese, "CN" means China mainland, "UTF-8" means charset.
+On Linux and Mac OSX, the charset can be set by locale in the system.
 On Windows system another configuration parameter `charset` must be used to configure charset because the locale used on Windows is not POSIX standard.
-Of course, `charset` can also be used on Linux/macOS to specify the charset.
+Of course, `charset` can also be used on Linux to specify the charset.

 :::